Benson516/CarND-Path-Planning-Project/README.md

 [//]: # (Image References)

-[image0]: ./pictures/architecture.png "architecture"
+[image0]: ./pictures/architecture.png "processing flow"
 [image1]: ./pictures/trajectory_generation.png "trajectory generation"
 [image2]: ./pictures/speed_schedualing.png "speed schedualing"
 [image3]: ./pictures/behavior_planning.png "behavior planning"

-# Introduvtion
+# Introduction

 The target of the project is to generate paths (way-points) for a simulated car to drive as fast as possible without violating the following constraints:
 - Maximum speed of 50 mph
 - No collision with other cars on the road